 Clarke Energy and our sister company Co-Energy America are pleased to support World Cogeneration Day on September 4th 2021.
 Each year World Cogeneration Day highlights one key aspect of the combined heat and power industry.
-This year, the energy resilience of cogeneration has taken center stage, yet just as importantly its the behind-the-scenes heroes and she-roes have kept the lights on and the power moving.
+This year, the energy resilience of cogeneration has taken centre stage, yet just as importantly its the behind-the-scenes heroes and she-roes have kept the lights on and the power moving.
 World Cogeneration Day 2021 is designed to celebrate the inspirational commitment of the people involved in the CHP power sector, often thanklessly and tirelessly working to keep the lights on and the facilities running smoothly.

 Cogeneration or combined heat and power technology (CHP) plays an important role in providing efficient localised power and supporting carbon emissions reduction.
 Gas engine CHP plants can use renewable gas such as biogas, biomethane or hydrogen or low carbon gases such as natural gas at high efficiency and close to the site of use.
 Generating electricity and heat locally means lower losses and better use of the fuel, translating to lower carbon emissions.
 Embedded power plants also enable cost-effective energy resilience in countries that are prone to natural disasters or have unreliable power distribution networks.